Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Discussion

-\begin{itemize} \item $f_{\rm sky}$ is the average active survey footprint expressed as a fraction of the full sky. \item $f_{\rm ext}$ is the average reduction in effective survey volume owing to Galactic extinction. \item $f_{\rm rec}$ is the average recovery efficiency for a detectable transient within the survey footprint: the probability that it is found and included in the sample. \item $f_{{\rm cl},i}$ is the classification efficiency, which may depend on apparent magnitude. \end{itemize}
+\item $f_{\rm ext}$ is the average reduction in effective survey volume owing to Galactic extinction.
+We use $f_{\rm ext} = 0.82$, calculated by averaging the reduction in volume associated with the extinction toward each separate ZTF field.
+We do not correct for host-galaxy extinction.

+\item $f_{\rm rec}$ is the average recovery efficiency for a detectable transient within the survey footprint: the probability that it is found and included in the sample.
+We use $f_{\rm rec} = 0.60$.
+This was measured by calculating the fraction of all events classified as SNe Ia that passed the quality cuts of the ZTF survey.